Email FacebookTwitterMenu burgerClose thin

 There are also a great many online platforms where you can access commercial real estate listings.
 Specialty sites for finding land include Land and Farm, LandWatch and LandCentury.
 You can even find listings on general sites like Craigslist.

 If you’ve exhausted the above options and you still haven’t found your perfect plot, you could also look into whether the government is selling any land near you.
-This can occur if the government itself has excess land it wants to sell, or if the government repossessed land from someone else and is selling it off.
+This can occur if the government itself has excess land it wants to sell, or if the government has repossessed land from someone else and is selling it off.
 You can check out realestatesales.gov to see your options.

 Those are just the on-market options, though.
 It’s often possible to buy plots of land that aren’t listed for sale.
 Even if a plot of land isn’t “on the market,” the owner of the land may still be interested in finding a buyer if the price is right.
 Keep your ears open for situations like these.
 You may end up with land you didn’t even know was available.

-Choosing the Right Land
+Choosing the Right Land to Buy

-It’s also a good idea to make sure that the land’s soil doesn’t prevent you from building, digging a well or getting electricity and natural gas.
+It’s also a good idea to make sure the land’s soil doesn’t prevent you from building, digging a well or getting electricity and natural gas.
 Will the land’s elevation be an obstacle?
 Are there any liens on the land or environmental problems that need solving?
 These are some of the questions you’ll need to answer before you can prepare to buy land.

-One important step to take before finding a lender is to have the land surveyed by a professional.
+One other important step to take before finding a lender is to have the land surveyed by a professional.
 This involves hiring someone to look at how accessible the land is, figure out its dimensions and find out whether anyone already has the right to use the property.

 Getting a Land Mortgage

 As mentioned earlier, experts often recommend purchasing land with cash.
 But if you don’t have enough savings to purchase the piece of land outright, you can get what’s called a land loan.
 The kind of land loan you’ll need will depend on the type of land you’re interested in buying.
-There’s financing available for raw land as well as improved land that has already seen some development (by installing sewage lines, for example).
+There’s financing available for raw land as well as for improved land that has already seen some development (by installing sewage lines, for example).

 Raw land loans can be challenging to obtain.
-Developing raw land is expensive and difficult, so raw land loans are considered to be riskier than loans for improved land.
+Developing raw land is expensive and difficult, so raw land loans are considered riskier than loans for improved land.
 You’ll often find these loans classified as commercial property loans.

 Anyone who needs a raw land mortgage should be prepared to pay a high-interest rate.
 In addition to looking at your credit and your background, your lender might want to see details about what you intend to do with the land.
 Your chances of getting approved for an improved property loan are significantly higher.